What is Augmentative and Alternative Communication (AAC)?

 Our services

-- Initial training to the client, family and other team members to help them learn to use the system.
+Initial training for the client, family and other team members to help them learn to use the system.

 Please note that our clinic does not provide ongoing therapy.